 You should only apply for a Drafty credit line if you’re certain you can meet the repayment terms.
 You must also meet the following criteria:

+Yes.
 As a responsible lender, Drafty will run a “hard” search of your credit file as part of its affordability analysis.
 However, it also states that it’s interested in more than just your credit history, and will review your unique situation in considering your application.

 From then on, you won’t be subject to further “hard” credit checks, but as long as your account remains open, Drafty is able to monitor your credit situation without harming your credit file in any way.
 So if your financial circumstances change significantly, Drafty will probably know about it.

-While a fixed-term loan can be easier to budget for, Drafty’s innovative credit line product offers the flexibility to borrow as much or as little as you need, as and when you need it.
-Provided you have the good self-discipline to only use the facility occasionally, for unexpected and unavoidable costs, and don’t let the debt drag on, it may well prove to be a cheaper option.
+While a fixed-term loan can be easier to budget for, products like Drafty’s innovative credit line offer the flexibility to borrow as much or as little as you need, as and when you need it.
+So it’s quick and convenient.